Find Affordable College Courses

 Read full report on Psychology at Community College of Allegheny County

-Butler County Community College came in at #7 in this year’s edition of the Most Popular Psychology Associate Degree Schools in Pennsylvania ranking.
-Located in the town of Butler, BC3 is a public college with a small student population.
+Butler County Community College did quite well in this year’s ranking of the most popular places for psychology students to get a associate degree.
+It came in at #7 on the list.
+Located in the fringe town of Butler, BC3 is a public college with a small student population.

 About 90% of the students majoring in psychology at the school are women while 10% are male.

-Harrisburg Area Community College ranked #8 on this year’s Most Popular Psychology Associate Degree Schools in Pennsylvania list.
-HACC is a fairly large public school located in the small city of Harrisburg.
+Harrisburg Area Community College landed the #8 spot in the 2023 rankings for the most popular associate degree psychology programs.
+HACC is a fairly large public school located in the city of Harrisburg.

 Women make up 88% of the psychology majors at the school.